PUPPY EAR CLEANING

 This is important – it’s the volume that gets deep into the ear canal to dissolve the wax and move it.

 - Massage down behind the ear at the base where it meets the head, for about 20 full seconds.
 You may hear a good squelchy sound as you massage!
 This action will dislodge and float any wax and foreign bits out.
 The wax will be dark and grainy to look at, you may see more at the ear entrance over the next day.

 - Wipe the ear out with a clean swab.

 - Let the dog shake to clear the solution.

-Now make a reminder for when you should next clean and rest easy.
+Now schedule a reminder for when you should next clean, and rest easy.